Backstreet Boys: 1993–1995: Formation and Early years

-The Backstreet Boys had their first performance at SeaWorld Orlando on May 8, 1993.
+The Backstreet Boys performed their first show at SeaWorld Orlando on May 8, 1993.
 The group then continued to perform in various venues during summer 1993, from shopping malls, restaurants, to a high-profile charity gala in Fort Lauderdale, Florida.
-With a change in management in the fall, they began to tour schools across the U.S. (including Littrell's former school, Tates Creek High School), building a fan base while trying to get a record deal.
+With a change in management in the fall, they began to tour schools across the U.S., building a fan base while trying to get a record deal.
 Mercury Records nearly signed them in 1993, but the deal fell through at the last minute because longtime Mercury recording artist John Mellencamp threatened to leave the label if they got into the boy band business.
-However, in February 1994, Jeff Fenster (then senior VP A&R Zomba/JIVE Records) and David Renzer (then senior VP/GM of Zomba Music Publishing) saw the group performing at a high school in Cleveland and signed them to their first record deal.
+In February 1994, Jeff Fenster (then senior VP A&R Zomba/JIVE Records) and David Renzer (then senior VP/GM of Zomba Music Publishing) saw the group performing at a high school in Cleveland and signed them to their first record deal.

-At the end of December 1994, the group flew to Sweden to record some songs with Max Martin and Denniz PoP, including "We've Got It Goin' On," which ended up being their first single and completed their work in January 1995.
+At the end of December 1994, the group flew to Sweden to record with Max Martin and Denniz PoP, including "We've Got It Goin' On," which ended up being their first single and completed their work in January 1995.
 "We've Got It Goin' On" was sent to radio in August 1995 and released as a physical single on September 5, 1995.
 In North America, Mix 96 in Montreal broke the group after the programmers heard it on the radio in Europe.
 The song was a minor success in the U.S., peaking at only No. 69 by December 1995, but it entered the top 5 in Germany, Switzerland, Austria, France, and the Netherlands.
-European success sent them there on a summer tour and shifted their promotion to being mostly done in Europe.
+European success sent them there on a summer tour and shifted their promotion to mainly being done in Europe.